-The Social Work Program at La Salle University is accredited by the Council on Social Work Education, based in Alexandria, Va.
+The Social Work Program at La Salle University is accredited by the Council on Social Work Education, the national accrediting body in undergraduate social work education.
 The Council uses the Educational Policy and Accreditation Standards to review baccalaureate social work programs.
 The standards to which accredited undergraduate social work programs are held can be viewed at www.cswe.org/epas or by accessing the link on the La Salle University Social Work Program Web site.